AlexBug1982/portfolio/index.md

 Take the world’s biggest challenge as your personal opportunity and create the foundation for a highly scalable and profitable  ClimateTech Startup.

 In November 2021 we participated in the [Climate Hack](https://www.climatefounders.com/climate-hack).
-Our team researched and validated the idea of an API which donate monay to social or environmental funds on a micro transaction basis for B2B companies.
+Our team researched and validated the idea of an API that donate money to social or environmental funds on a micro-transaction basis for B2B companies.

 #### The problem we wanted to tackle:
 > Motivated and purpose-driven software developers are not always able to work for NGOs or “good” companies.
-Yet, they want to have a positive impact on the world within their day to day work.
+Yet, they want to have a positive impact on the world within their day-to-day work.

 #### Target customer
 1. Software Tech companies or departments (> 250 employees) using Enterprise GitHub (84% of Fortune 100 use GitHub) like Version Control solutions.
 2. Partner organizations (reforestation, humanitarian, or ocean preservation projects) will be the secondary beneficiaries.

 #### Solution
-1. A SaaS platform which iffer multiple projects to donate to
+1. A SaaS platform that offers multiple projects to donate to
 2. An API which can receive the donation to be made
 3. A Zapier integration to easily plug in other applications such as Salesforce
 4. A public GitHub action to enable Developers to donate easily while coding